About

 IMG_8640.jpg

-Her work has appeared in international media such as The Guardian, the Financial Times, Telegraph Magazine, Yale University Press, Forbes, BBC news, Middle East Eye (UK); El País, Altair Magazine, Pikara, Contexto, La Vanguardia newspaper & Magazine (Spain); Fyrahundrafemtio (Sweden), D la Repubblica delle donne (Italy), El Desconcierto (Chile), The New York Review of Books amongst others.
+Her work has appeared in international media such as The Guardian, the Financial Times, Telegraph Magazine, Yale University Press, Forbes, Positive News, Middle East Eye (UK); elDiario.es, El País, Pikara, Contexto, La Vanguardia newspaper & Magazine (Spain); Fyrahundrafemtio (Sweden), D La Repubblica delle Donne (Italy), El Desconcierto (Chile), The New York Review of Books amongst others.
+She has also contributed to news wires such as PA and Getty Images and collaborates with EFE/EPA.

-In addition to her editorial work, she collaborates with charities and organizations such as the British Screen Forum, the London Transport Museum, Festelon, LAWRS & the Faculty of Occupational Medicine to develop campaigns and visuals.
+In addition to her editorial work, she creates short films and photographs for independent businesses and organizations such as the British Screen Forum, the London Transport Museum & Latin American Women’s Rights Services (LAWRS).

 She has exhibited at Amnesty International headquarters, Photofusion and the Cotton Centre in London and at Madrid-Barajas airport in Spain.